We received the message to attend a crime scene at the British Museum some time after seven in the evening.

 Anne shook her head.
 “Having a doctor along is prudent, if it is not inconvenient.”

-“Then we are settled,” Holmes exclaimed.
+“Then we are settled,” Holmes said.
 “One more thing, Miss Stiles.
 Near the final passage of the journal your brother mentions a book titled Unaussprechlichen Kulten.
 Are you familiar with it?”

 We traveled to a village near Luce Bay two days after our introduction in the morgue only to find the local inn swamped with members of the press.
 These abominable journalists, from nearby Wigtown to as far as Edinburgh, had arrived in response to a series of mysterious events occurring over the past few days.